-In Figure 7, we observe that PAM results in a substantial increase in system robustness versus other heuristics, at nearly 70% and PAMF results in nearly 50% robustness, trading percentage of tasks completed for types of tasks completed.
-MOC, another robustness-based heuristic, is the closest in robustness to PAM, rivaling PAMF, at nearly 50%.
+In Figure 12a, we observe that PAM results in a substantial increase in system robustness in comparison to other heuristics.
+On oversubscription level of 15k, PAM scores at nearly 67% robustness and PAMF, trading percentage of tasks completed for types of tasks completed, results in nearly 64% robustness.
+MOC, another heuristic that maps tasks based on the robustness value, is the closest in robustness to PAM, rivaling PAMF, at nearly 58%.
 The inability to probabilistically drop tasks leads to wasted processing and delayed task mapping, thereby lowering robustness.
-With robustness of $\simeq 25\%$, the performance of MinMin lags far behind, as it allocates tasks to machines no matter how unlikely they are to succeed.
-The robustness offered by both MSD and MMU suffers in comparison because these heuristics, instead of maximizing performance of the most-likely tasks, prioritize tasks whose deadlines or urgency is closest (i.e., least likely to succeed tasks).
-With an oversubscription of 34k tasks, MSD and MMU only map tasks that fail to meet their deadline.
+With robustness under 50%, the performance of MinMin lags behind, as it allocates tasks to machines no matter how unlikely they are to succeed.
+The robustness offered by both MSD and MMU suffers in comparison because these heuristics, instead of maximizing the performance of the most-likely tasks, prioritize tasks whose deadlines or urgency is closest (i.e., least likely to succeed tasks).
+With an oversubscription of 30k tasks, MSD and MMU perform particularly bad because they mostly map tasks that fail to meet their deadlines.
+When comparing PAM and PAMF against the average of the other four heuristics, PAM and PAMF result in averagely 22% higher robustness.